stacks-network/docs/_core/smart/cli-wallet-quickstart.md

 ## Getting Tokens

-To receive Testnet Stacks tokens, visit the Testnet stacks token [faucet](https://www.blockstack.org/faucet).
-Enter the Stacks address you generated above into the address field on the faucet page.
+To receive Testnet Stacks tokens, visit the Testnet stacks token [faucet](https://testnet.blockstack.org/faucet).
+Enter the Stacks address you generated above into the address field on the faucet page and click "Get STX".

 Once the faucet transaction has been broadcasted, you will need to wait for the balance to be reflected in your account.